7 Ways to Ease Bunion Pain Without Surgery

 Take anti-inflammatory medications

 Over-the-counter medications like ibuprofen reduce pain and swelling.
 Make sure to consult your doctor as to whether your bunion pain necessitates prescription medication, which may be the case if your bunions are caused by arthritis.
+(Learn more about how to treat the different types of bunions.)

 The American Academy of Orthopaedic Surgeons (AAOS) suggests trying either custom-made or over-the-counter shoe inserts.
 There are many types of inserts that may be able to benefit your specific problem.
 “Toe spacers can be placed between your toes.
 In some cases, a splint worn at night that places your big toe in a straighter position may help relieve pain.”
 Next, don’t miss these 37 secrets your podiatrist isn’t telling you.